-Froglife uses a range of digital technology to achieve conservation initiatives for amphibians and reptiles.
-This page outlines some of the key methods that we use to help declining amphibian and reptile populations across the UK.
+Froglife uses a range of digital technology to achieve conservation initiatives for reptiles and amphibians This page outlines some of the key methods that we use to help declining amphibian and reptile populations across the UK.

 Dragon Finder app: